PermanentOrg/gallery-starter-app/README.md

 # permanent-client-api

-Permanent.org is a digital file preservation platform for archiving files.
-The platform has a website with many features including special folders for organizing files.
-One such folder, called the 'Public' folder, is for sharing files with the world.
+Permanent.org is a digital file preservation platform - built for all of humankind to archive their digital legacies, permanently.
+The application includes many features that allow users to customize how they preserve their files such as private sharing, an encrypted vault and a public section that allows anyone to share their story with the world.

-Sharing files and folders is better with views.
-Views allow people to personalize their content and make things more exciting.
+However, files don’t tell a story on their own.
+While adding titles and descriptions help, presenting content in beautiful ways, such as a timeline or a mosaic, is a much more effective way of sharing memories and personal history.
+These “views”, as we’re calling them, allow anyone to dynamically capture a narrative around their content and really tell their story.

-This project is about building views for folders and files.
-Together we can make exciting new ways for people to see and use their content.
+With your help, we can create more of these views to help anyone tell their story.
+Together, we can make it easier to capture human history, the way people would want it told.

-The Permanent Legacy Client API is a framework consisting of HTML and java script.
-The current design is intended to be very lightwieght and limited to the purpose of creating views for content hosted on permanent.org.
-As the contributor community grows the API will evolve to support many features including interfacing with the permanent.org REST API.
+The Permanent Legacy Client API is a framework consisting of HTML and javascript.
+The current design is intended to be very lightweight and limited to the purpose of creating views for content hosted on Permanent.org.
+As the contributor community grows, the API will evolve to support many features including interfacing with the permanent.org REST API.

 ### Vision
-Visit the link below to learn more about the vision and see examples of some great views already in use.
+Visit the link below to learn more about our vision and see examples of some of the views already built.

 https://www.permanent.org/vision/

 ### Benefits

-Permanent.org is ground breaking and the world needs this technology.
+Permanent.org is the first cloud storage platform of its kind; built with humanity in mind.
+As more and more of our content becomes digital, we are the solution the world needs for reliable, safe and permanent data storage.
+We need your help to make a real change in how our digital data is handled and we'd love to show off your work and make (and capture!) history together.

-We need help and we'd love to show off your work and put your name along side ours. https://www.permanent.org/about/
+https://www.permanent.org/about/

 Join our team and put your dent in the universe.

 ### How it works